-Transfiguration of the Lord Short History
+Transfiguration of the Lord History

 Tradition assures us that this was Mount Thabor, which is exceedingly high and beautiful, and was anciently covered with green trees and shrubs, and was very fruitful.

 His face was altered and shone as the sun, and His garments became white as snow.
-Moses and Elias were seen by the three apostles in His company on this occasion, and were heard discoursing with Him of the death which He was to suffer in Jerusalem.
+Moses and Elijah were seen by the three apostles in His company on this occasion and were heard discoursing with Him the death which He was to suffer in Jerusalem.

-Today’s Catholic Quote:
+Today’s Catholic Quote